Almost, every good organization keeps a database of all the information pertaining to the organization.

 Hence every organization formulate certain processes, policies and procedure that could help achieve excellence in their projects.

-What is Organizational Process Assets
+What are Organizational Process Assets?

-As explained above, Every organization keeps a database of all the information and records of the previous executed projects and these information are stored in a central repository called Organizational Process Assets.
+As explained above, Every organization keeps a database of all the information and records of the previous executed projects, and these information are stored in a central repository called Organizational Process Assets.

 Importance of Organizational Process Assets